ikaikahussey/summit-embassy/content/posts/a-hawaiian-way.md

 We’d do well to design our politics around our own island values.
 “Aloha spirit” is overused, and usually references hospitality towards visitors.
 We need a fresh set of ideas upon which to build a local politics, derived from an older set of signals.
 In our collective archive is the Law of the Splintered Paddle, which guaranteed a minimum level of human rights for all, particularly children and the elderly; a land tenure system which, via local governance, allowed for people to work and derive their own benefit through the ahupua‘a system; and ritual sharing of individual wealth through the ‘ohana and between families.

-These are old ideas, admittedly, but a Hawaiian Approach could be a useful way to think about our eternal challenges of resource allocation and social welfare.5
+These are old ideas, admittedly, but a Hawaiian Approach could be a useful way to think about our eternal challenges of resource allocation and social welfare.